Arandaspis: Description

-Arandaspis is estimated to reach around 12-14 cm long, with a body covered in rows of knobbly armoured scutes.
+Arandaspis is estimated to reach around 12-14 cm long.
+It has a body covered in rows of knobbly armoured scutes.
 The front of the body and the head were protected by hard plates with openings for the eyes, nostrils and gills.
 It probably was a filter-feeder.
 The morphology of its trunk and tail is unknown.
 According to comparisons with other early ostracoderms, it would have lacked paired fins and the caudal fin would be of a simple shape, although another arandaspid Sacabambaspis had a tail consisting of dorsal and ventral webs and an elongated notochordal lobe.